 Cloud offers a wide variety of benefits, primarily including cost reduction, flexibility, scalability and reliability, and technology innovation, to enterprises compared with the traditional on-premise IT models.
 As a result of these benefits, global IT spending has seen a structural shift from traditional on-premise IT models to a cloud-based model.
 In 2018, China has become the second largest cloud market globally in terms of revenue, following the United States, according to Frost & Sullivan.
 The market size of China's cloud services grew at a CAGR of 34.9% from 2014 to 2018 and is expected to grow at a CAGR of 32.1% from 2018 to 2023, outpacing the CAGR of 22.1% and 20.2% for the respective periods in the United States, according to Frost & Sullivan.
 Based on the industries and verticals of customers, China's cloud service market could be divided into (i) services for internet enterprises, or internet cloud market, and (ii) services for traditional enterprises and public service organizations.
-The market size of China's internet cloud market was RMB36.7 billion in 2018 and is expected to reach RMB175.2 billion in 2023, while the market size of China's cloud market for traditional enterprises and public service organizations is even larger, which was RMB79.4 billion in 2018 and is expected to reach RMB291.6 billion in 2023, according to Frost & Sullivan.
+The market size of China's cloud market for traditional enterprises and public service organizations is even larger, which was RMB79.4 billion in 2018 and is expected to reach RMB291.6 billion in 2023, according to Frost & Sullivan.
 In addition, based on the fee model of services, China's cloud service market could be divided into (i) services charged based on utilization and duration, or public cloud market, and (ii) services charged on a project basis.
 China's public cloud market is one of the fastest growing markets in the world.
-According to Frost & Sullivan, the market size of China's public cloud market was RMB52.3 billion in 2018 and is expected to reach RMB169.7 billion in 2023, while the market size of cloud services charged on a project basis was RMB63.8 billion in 2018 and is expected to reach RMB169.7 billion in 2023.
+According to Frost & Sullivan, the market size of China's public cloud market was RMB52.3 billion in 2018 and is expected to reach RMB297.1 billion in 2023, while the market size of cloud services charged on a project basis was RMB63.8 billion in 2018 and is expected to reach RMB169.7 billion in 2023.